sflyranger/Spam-Detection-Pipelines-/README.md

 # **Spam Detection Model using Small Data Pipelines**

-This repository contains two Jupyter notebooks that demonstrate a structured approach to building and evaluating a spam detection model.
+This repository contains two python notebooks that demonstrate a structured approach to building and evaluating a spam detection model.
 The project addresses the challenges of working with imbalanced data, specifically focusing on detecting spam messages in a dataset with a significant class imbalance.

 ## Notebooks Overview